CRaC/docs/README.md

 The main thread creates an instance of `ServerManager` that starts managing a jetty instance.
 The thread then exits, leaving the jetty instance a single non-daemon thread.

-Java with C/RaC needs to be configured in runtime.
+Java with CRaC needs to be configured in runtime.
 Java argument `-Zcheckpoint:PATH` defines a path to store the image.
 By current implementation it is a directory that will be created if doesn't exist and filled with image files.
 ```sh